New physics searches with heavy-ion collisions at the LHC: Introduction

-During the HL-LHC phase, whose main focus are BSM searches, the luminosity of $pp$ collisions will be maximized, inevitably leading to a large number of overlapping collisions per bunch crossing (pileup).
+During the high-luminosity Large Hadron Collider (HL-LHC) phase~\cite{Apollinari:2015bam,Apollinari:2017cqg}, whose main focus is BSM searches, the luminosity of $pp$ collisions will be maximised, inevitably leading to a large number of overlapping collisions per bunch crossing (pileup).
 Pileup translates into a rising difficulty to record all interesting $pp$ events, and thereby an unavoidable increase of the kinematical thresholds for triggers and reconstruction objects in order to reduce unwanted backgrounds.
-Pileup also leads to an intrinsic complication in the reconstruction of exclusive final-states (in particular neutral ones, such as $X\to\gaga$ at not too high masses) and of displaced vertices from e.g.\ long-lived-particles (LLPs) that appear in many BSM scenarios.
-In this context, if BSM has low couplings with the SM and is ``hiding well'' at relatively low masses with moderately ``soft'' final states, HI collisions --- with zero pileup, optimal primary vertexing (thanks to the large number of primary tracks), reduced trigger thresholds (down to zero $p_T$, in some cases), plus unique and ``clean'' $\gamma\gamma$ exclusive final-states in ultraperipheral interactions with luminosities enhanced by factors of order $\Lumi_\text{PbPb}(\gamma\gamma)/\Lumi_{pp}(\gamma\gamma) = Z^4 \times\Lumi_\text{PbPb}/\Lumi_{pp} = 4.5 \cdot 10^{7} \times (6 \cdot 10^{27})/(2 \cdot 10^{34}) \approx 10$ --- present clear advantages compared to $pp$.
+Pileup also leads to an intrinsic complication in the reconstruction of exclusive final-states (in particular neutral ones, such as $X\to\gaga$ decays at not too high masses) and of displaced vertices from \eg\ long-lived-particles (LLPs) that appear in many BSM scenarios.
+In this context, if BSM has low couplings with the SM and is ``hiding well'' at relatively low masses with moderately ``soft'' final states, HI collisions --- with negligible pileup, optimal primary vertexing (thanks to the large number of primary tracks), reduced trigger thresholds (down to zero $p_T$, in some cases), plus unique and ``clean'' $\gamma\gamma$ exclusive final-states in ultraperipheral interactions~\cite{Baltz:2007kq} with luminosities enhanced by factors of order $\Lumi_\text{PbPb}(\gamma\gamma)/\Lumi_{pp}(\gamma\gamma) = Z^4 \times\Lumi_\text{PbPb}/\Lumi_{pp} = 4.5 \cdot 10^{7} \times (6 \cdot 10^{27})/(2 \cdot 10^{34}) \approx 10$ --- present clear advantages compared to $pp$.